-Here are my tips for keeping a clean house with kids and a dog during these uncertain times.
+Here are my tips for keeping a clean house with kids and a dog without driving yourself insane during the process.

 Give the kids chores AND make sure they’re the ones doing them

 Let’s be honest, most of the mess that takes place in the house is from the kids.
 Whether it’s legos all over the floor or clothes and shoes scattered throughout the house, it’s things that they’ve unorganized.
 Therefore, it only makes sense that they play a part in keeping their areas clean and pick up after themselves.